Satyen Chandra Bardhan

-Satyen Chandra Bardhan, known popularly as Kanu (1916 - 1943) was an Indian Bengali revolutionary and a soldier in Indian National Army, which was led by Netaji Subhas Bose.
-He was a trained radio communicator and revolutionary.
-Four people, including Satyen Bardhan, were hanged in Madras Central Jail on the 10th September, 1943.
-He along with his three comrades Vakkom Abdul Khader, Anandan and Fauja Singh, walked up to the gallows, while singing the Vande Mataram song and raising the slogan of Vande Mataram.
+Satyen Chandra Bardhan, commonly known as Kanu (1916–1943) was an Indian Bengali revolutionary and a soldier in Indian National Army led by Netaji Subhas Bose.
+He was a trained radio communicator.
+He, along with Vakkom Abdul Khader, Anandan and Fauja Singh, was hanged in Madras Central Jail on September 10, 1943.
+All four walked up to the gallows, singing and raising the slogan of Vande Mataram.

 Early life and career

 Satyen was born in the Bitghar area, Brahmanbaria, Comilla District, which is now in present-day Bangladesh.
 His father's name is Dinesh Chandra Bardhan.
 Not much is known or documented about his childhood, but in his early life, he had been working in the Post and Telegraph Department in Malaya when it was overrun by the Japanese.
 He found himself stranded in Singapore for some time.
 He joined the Indian Independence League in 1941, and was sent to Penang to receive training connected with the war.
 With the formation of Azad Hind Fauj or the Indian National Army, Satyen joined it in 1942.
 He was given special training in radio transmission by both Indian and Japanese experts, besides training in fighting etc.